Tbilisi: Film Festival

-The Tbilisi International Film Festival (TIFF) is hosted by the Cinema Art Center, Prometheus.
-It was first held in 2000, within a larger framework of festivals called Gift, until the Prometheus centre was established in 2002, after which it has been held there.
-It is located at 164 Agmashenebeli Avenue.
+The Tbilisi International Film Festival (TIFF) is organized annually by the Cinema Art Center Prometheus.
+It began in 2000 as part of a larger "Gift" festival, then became an independent event in 2002.
+The main venue is located at 164 Agmashenebeli Avenue.

 World Book Capital

-Tbilisi was designated as the World Book Capital for 2021 by UNESCO.
+Tbilisi was designated as World Book Capital for 2021 by UNESCO, recognizing the city's efforts to promote books and reading.